HartmannLab/MIBI-Analysis_Hamburg_CRC_TMA_2024/README.md

 ## Citation

-If you use this code or analysis pipeline, please cite our manuscript: [Citation to be added upon publication].
+If you use this code or analysis pipeline, please cite our manuscript: https://arxiv.org/abs/2510.05083